 Many minutes of futile effort later, Viscountess Faulkner casually walked up to the stalled men from within the safety of the barrier.
 A long cloak was draped over her, like how she had appeared to them last.

 “How do you like that?
 I’ve been sleeping pretty well since we managed to get this up and running.
-Will need to thank the Princess for leaving enough detail for our craftsman to piece it together.”
+Will need to thank the Princess for leaving enough detail for our craftsmen to piece it together.”

 Apparently, Oswald’s dear sister had reverse engineered the barrier projection technology that shielded the country of Macali.
-Using the notes that she had left behind, the Faulkner trading company had gathered the right people to create a smaller scale prototype of this device.
+Using the notes that she had left behind, the Faulkner Trading Company had gathered the right people to create a smaller scale prototype of this device.